Dheeeraj09/Agriculture-Commodities-Prices-Seasons/README.md

 **Final result files descriptions**
-1) `Agriculture_Commodities_Prices & Seasons_analysis.ipynb`: This notebook contain all the analysis, graphs and charts along with proper explanation of methods and code of each step to perform the given tasks.;
+1) `Agriculture_Commodities_Prices & Seasons_analysis.ipynb`: This notebook contain all the analysis, graphs and charts along with proper explanation of methods and code of each step to perform the given tasks.
-2) `outlier_removed_data.csv`: This csv file contain the data after removing the outliers;
+2) `outlier_removed_data.csv`: This csv file contain the data after removing the outliers.
-3) `preprocess_data.csv`: This csv file contain the preprocessed data used while detecting type of seasonality and then depersonalized it;
+3) `preprocess_data.csv`: This csv file contain the preprocessed data used while detecting type of seasonality and then depersonalized it.
-4) `deseasonalised_data.csv`: This csv file contain the depersonalized data;
+4) `deseasonalised_data.csv`: This csv file contain the depersonalized data.
-5) `Seasonal_type_list.csv`: This csv file contain the information of type of seasonality present in different commodities;
+5) `Seasonal_type_list.csv`: This csv file contain the information of type of seasonality present in different commodities.
-6) `flag_set_data_year.csv`: This csv file contain the highest price fluctuation information across different commodities in each relevant year.;
+6) `flag_set_data_year.csv`: This csv file contain the highest price fluctuation information across different commodities in each relevant year.
 7) `flag_data_year_season.csv`: This csv file contain the highest price fluctuation information across different commodities in each relevant year and season.